aws-samples/bobs-used-bookstore-serverless/README.md

 When you have completed working with the sample applications we recommend deleting the resources to avoid possible charges.
 To do this, either:

-* In a terminal window navigate to the solution folder and run the command `cdk destroy --all`.
+* In a terminal window navigate to the solution folder and run the command `cdk destroy --all`, or

+* Navigate to the CloudFormation dashboard in the AWS Management Console and delete all Bob's Used Books Serverless stacks.
 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.